15 foods were found to be past their sell by date when officers visited

 Mohammed Rafiq was found guilty of failing to provide information on the identity of the supplier of food when the council found sandwiches being sold with no information about who made them.
 He was fined £100 plus £150 legal costs and £30 victim surcharge.

-The council advise people to check the food hygiene rating scheme rating on food premises before they buy food, whether this is from a corner shop or a takeaway.
+The council advised people to check the food hygiene rating scheme rating on food premises before they buy food, whether this is from a corner shop or a takeaway.

-The council will always respond to complaints from members of the public, taking action if necessary, to ensure that food sold in shops in North Lincolnshire is safe.
+The council said it will always respond to complaints from members of the public, taking action if necessary, to ensure that food sold in shops in North Lincolnshire is safe.

 If you believe that a food business in North Lincolnshire is selling unsafe food, report this online at www.northlincs.gov.uk/planning-and-environment/environmental-health/food-safety/food-and-food-premises-complaints/, email food.safety@northlincs.gov.ukor call 01724 297000.

-Cllr Ralph Ogg, cabinet member for safer, greener and cleaner places, said: “All food hygiene offences are taken seriously and if food businesses refuse to comply with the law, they must face the consequences.
+Cllr Ralph Ogg, cabinet member for safer, greener and cleaner places at the council, said: “All food hygiene offences are taken seriously and if food businesses refuse to comply with the law, they must face the consequences.
 All food business operators must follow food and safety hygiene regulations to ensure customers are not put at risk.

 “Please let this be a warning to other businesses across North Lincolnshire, whether you are a restaurant, takeaway or local shop, action will be taken if you are not selling safe food.